State GuidesHome birth midwife connecticut

 Browse by city

-Connecticut licenses two credential types that can attend planned home births: Certified Nurse-Midwives (CNMs) and Certified Professional Midwives (CPMs).
+Connecticut licenses Certified Nurse-Midwives (CNMs) but does NOT license Certified Professional Midwives (CPMs).

-CNMs are licensed by the Connecticut Department of Public Health as Advanced Practice Registered Nurses.
-They hold independent prescriptive authority, can practice in hospital and home settings, and bill insurance under nursing codes.
+CNMs are licensed by the Connecticut Department of Public Health under Conn.
+Gen. Stat.
+20-86c as Advanced Practice Registered Nurses.
+They hold independent prescriptive authority within a clinical relationship with a physician, can practice in hospital and home settings, and bill insurance under nursing codes.
 Verify a CNM's license at the Connecticut Department of Public Health online license lookup before signing a contract.

-Regardless of credential type, a licensed Connecticut midwife must arrive at every birth with oxygen, IV access capability, medications to control postpartum hemorrhage (Pitocin and Methergine), neonatal resuscitation equipment, and fetal monitoring capability.
+A midwife of any credential serving home births in Connecticut should arrive at every birth with oxygen, IV access capability, medications to control postpartum hemorrhage (Pitocin and Methergine), neonatal resuscitation equipment, and fetal monitoring capability.
 Confirm this in your consultation, not as a formality but as a clinical baseline.

-Do this now: Use the Connecticut Department of Public Health license lookup to verify your midwife's license is active and has no disciplinary history before your first paid appointment.
+Do this now: If your midwife is a CNM, verify her license at the Connecticut Department of Public Health license lookup.
+If she is a CPM, verify NARM certification at narm.org.
+Confirm the credential is active and has no disciplinary history before your first paid appointment.

 • When did you last use each of the emergency medications you carry?